KSP-KOS/KOS/CONTRIBUTING.md

 * The act of submitting a PR is presumed to be your permission for someone to merge it into develop *right now* if they wish to.
-If you have a PR that you don't want merged just yet, but are just getting it ready or showing it off for discussion, then you *must* give it the label tag "Not Ready" in order to make it clear nobody should try to merge it yet.
+If you have a PR that you don't want merged just yet, but are just getting it ready or showing it off for discussion, then you *must* do one of the following two things:
+  1. (This only works if you are a priviledged team member with full permissions) Give it the label tag "Not Ready" in order to make it clear nobody should try to merge it yet.
 Later you remove the label "Not Ready" when you do want it merged.
+  2. If you are not a priviledged team member with permissions to edit labels, then just put the phrase "[Not Ready]" in the title of the PR to communicate the same thing, and edit the title to remove it later when it is ready.

 Setting Up Your Environment
 ===========================